 How to Gain Access to Anthology Ally at GSU

 Anthology Ally is an accessibility tool integrated into GSU’s online systems, including iCollege.
-It evaluates digital content and provides accessibility scores and corrective guidance.
+It evaluates digital content, providing accessibility scores and corrective guidance.

 Faculty and staff can view accessibility indicators and detailed feedback to improve documents, images and course materials.
-Students can download alternative formats of course files, including MP3, ePub and accessible PDF versions.
+Site users can download alternative formats of course files, including MP3, ePub, and electronic braille.

 The purpose of Ally is to improve usability for individuals who rely on assistive technologies and to strengthen overall accessibility compliance.